-Meet Zephyr - our full time home on wheels!
+Meet Zephyr - our land based home on wheels!

-	Our bus began life in September 1961 as a regional charter tour bus in Arizona for Citizen Auto Stage Co out of Nogales, AZ - and is serial # PD4106-446.
+Our sweet bus home on wheels began life in September 1961 as a regional charter tour bus in Arizona for Citizen Auto Stage Co out of Nogales, AZ - and is serial # PD4106-446.

 We found our bus on Craigslist, and the ad was so simple and lacking in details that we almost didn't go look at it.
 But we are so glad we did!
 When we walked in, it held more promise to become our ideal technomadic home than any other bus we had looked at.

 The interior was well designed (with solid wood cabinetry), the engine ran strong and the body straight & nearly rust free.
 She needed to be caught up on nearly 15 years of neglected maintenance - but she just begged to be given a chance to go out adventuring again!